Meet The Groves

 During a plant taxonomy class in college, Tom realized he was intensely interested in anything to do with plants.
 Seeking more information and opportunities for knowledge, he volunteered with the New England Wild Flower Society and eventually was awarded a fellowship position in the conservation department.
 Since then Tom has worked as a habitat restoration specialist, restoring conserved and critical habitat for various wildlife and plant species.
 This type of work has allowed Tom the forum to continually be learning more about native and non-native plants and their connection to wildlife, humans, society and the world.

-- To create plant beauty products, that transport each person to a landscape in nature, so that no matter where you are, you can connect with the beauty and magic that surrounds us.
+- To create plant beauty products that act as a portal, transporting each person to a landscape in nature, so that no matter where you are, you can connect with the beauty and magic that surrounds us.

-- To help revolutionize how green beauty products are made, educating the masses, that less can still be more.
+- To help revolutionize how green beauty products are made, specializing in simple formulations, educating the masses, that less can still be more.

-- To collaborate with quality local sources/businesses that share our vision, mission and values.
-We believe that we don’t have to “do it all”, and want to support each local businesses unique expertise.
+- To prioritize quality local sources/businesses that share our vision, mission and values.
+We believe that we don’t have to “do it all”, and want to support each local businesses' unique expertise.

-- To curate exclusive partnerships that are meaningful and stay ‘small’ as to not oversaturate an area, and maintain the quality of our products- also leaving room for other businesses to grow
+- To curate exclusive partnerships that are meaningful and stay ‘small’ as to not over saturate an area, maintaining the quality and integrity of our products.

 - To create a platform to contribute to organizations that are socially just and sustainable.